Gravitational waves: a foundational review: The meaning of being linear

 Electromagnetism is a particular case of Yang-Mills theories, with the Abelian unitary group $U(1)$ as the gauge group.
-In this case, the Yang-Mills equation reduces to the {\em linear} Maxwell equation \be dH = J, \ee where $H = - \partial {\mathcal L}/\partial F$ is the electromagnetic excitation 2-form, with ${\mathcal L}$ the Lagrangian and $F = dA$ the electromagnetic field strength.
+In this case, the Yang-Mills equation reduces to the {\em linear} Maxwell equation \be dF = J, \ee where $F = dA$ the electromagnetic field strength, with $A$ the electromagnetic potential.
 The source $J$ in this case is the electric current, which is conserved on account of the Poincar\'e lemma: \be d J = 0. \ee This conservation law says that a source cannot lose electric charge when emitting electromagnetic waves.
-In fact, remembering that currents are quadratic in the field variable, the linearity of Maxwell equation restricts the gauge self-current $j$ to be also linear, and consequently to vanish \be j = 0. \ee This is the reason why an electromagnetic wave is unable to transport its own source, that is, electric charge, a result consistent with the conservation law~(\ref{EmSouCon}).
+In fact, remembering that currents are quadratic in the field variable, {\em the linearity of Maxwell equation restricts the gauge self-current $j$ to be linear, and consequently to vanish} \be j = 0. \ee This is the reason why an electromagnetic wave is unable to transport its own source, that is, electric charge, a result consistent with the source conservation law~(\ref{EmSouCon}).
 Observe that the source current $J$ is quadratic in the source field variables, but linear in the electromagnetic field.
 Differently from the self-current $j$, therefore, the linearity of Maxwell equation does not restrict it to vanish.
-Then comes the crucial point: {\em since neither energy nor momentum is source of the electromagnetic field, the energy-momentum current does not appear explicitly in the electromagnetic field equation, and for this reason the linearity of Maxwell equation does not restrict the energy-momentum tensor of the electromagnetic field to be linear.
-This means that, even though electromagnetic waves are unable to carry electric charge, they do carry energy and momentum, whose intensity is given by the (quadratic) Poynting vector.}
+Of course, {\em since neither energy nor momentum is source of electromagnetic field, the energy-momentum current does not appear explicitly in the electromagnetic field equation, and for this reason the linearity of Maxwell equation do not restrict the energy-momentum tensor of the electromagnetic field to be linear.
+This means that, even though the linearity of the electromagnetic waves preclude them to carry electric charge, they can carry energy and momentum, with the amount transported given by the (quadratic) Poynting vector.}

-Let us consider now the gravitational case.
-Denoting by ${\mathcal L}_g$ the gravitational Lagrangian, and using the first half of the Latin alphabet ($a, b, c, \dots$) to denote algebraic (or tangent space) indices, the potential (or Lagrangian) form of Einstein equation reads \cite{Moller1} ($\kappa = 8 \pi G/c^4$)